Fantamomo/PersistentSetttings/README.md

 ### Creating a Settings Class

-Create a simple object that extends `at.leisner.persistent.settings.Settings`
+Create a simple **object** (recommended) that extends `at.leisner.persistent.settings.Settings`

 ```kotlin
 object MySettings : Settings()
 ```

-Note: It is not bound to `object`, but it is recommended.
+> Note: It is not bound to `object`, but they are required to have a name, so anonymous and locale are not allowed, this will lead to an exception.

 If we want to add an entry for saving a username, we write: